Frequently Asked Questions

 What documentation is needed in order to receive services/accommodations from the Office of Accessibility and Disability Services?

 The documentation that is required depends on the disability.
 In the majority of cases, a comprehensive psychological evaluation or medical evaluation from a licensed practitioner is required.
-It must have been completed within the last three years.
+It must have been completed in recent years (generally within three years).
 It should include the following:

 - Evaluator’s credentials, licensure/certification information